 Each division will be run as a completely separate time trial.
 Events will be offered under the British Rowing Competition Framework.
-The races will be run under the British Rowing Rules of Racing with local rules as set out in the Instructions to Clubs and Crews, notably use of the correct arch of Newburn Bridge whilst racing and returning to the steps.
-British Rowing's RowSafe guidance will be followed by the host club.
+The races will be run under the British Rowing Rules of Racing with local rules as set out in the Instructions to Clubs and Crews for this competition, notably use of the correct arch of Newburn Bridge whilst racing and returning to the steps.
+British Rowing's RowSafe guidance will be followed by the host and visiting clubs.